mwiencek/weight-balanced-tree/README.md

 you return is the same as `existingTreeValue`.

 If `onConflict` is not specified, the default action is to throw an error.
-There are several exports in the main module that can be used here:
+There are several exports in [insert.mjs](insert.mjs) that can be used here:

- * `THROW` (the default), which throws an exception.
+ * `onConflictThrowError` (the default), which throws an exception.
 It doesn't provide any meaningful error message, though, so you'd better write your own if needed.
- * `NOOP`, which just returns the existing tree value back unmodified.
+ * `onConflictKeepTreeValue`, which just returns the existing tree value back unmodified.
 In this case, `insert` will also return the same tree reference back.
- * `REPLACE`, which replaces the existing tree value with the value given to `insert`.
+ * `onConflictUseGivenValue`, which replaces the existing tree value with the value given to `insert`.

-The helper functions `insertIfNotExists`, `insertOrReplaceIfExists`, and `insertOrThrowIfExists` are also exported; these call `insert` with `NOOP`, `REPLACE`, or `THROW` for `onConflict`, respectively.
+There are also some convenience functions available that call `insert` with these options for you:

+ * `insertIfNotExists` (passes `onConflictKeepTreeValue` for you)
+ * `insertOrReplaceIfExists` (passes `onConflictUseGivenValue` for you)

+`insertOrThrowIfExists` is an alias of `insert`.

 ### remove